The Louise Senécal Guilbault Case Study

 1. The 22-Year Gap (1645-1667)

 No marriage record for Louise in Rouen.
 No trade apprenticeship records.
 No property transactions.
-No appearance in parish or civil records throughout 1650s-1660s.
+No appearance in parish or civil records throughout the 1650s-1660s.

-Possible Scenarios Developed:
+Possible Scenarios Developed

 - Service to another family as domestic help